bi-labor/es-mssql/docs/exercise1.md

 1. Open the CSV files to check their contents.

-   > You will work with these datasets, hence familiarize yourself with their content.
+   > You will work with these datasets, hence familiarize yourself with their structure and content.

 ## Next exercise